sethsh7/hla-prs-toolkit/README.md

 ## FAQ
 #### How do I get from a PLINK direct genotyping file to all of these additional SNPs?
-You will need to impute your data, a useful tool for this is the [NIH TOPMED Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov).
+You will need to impute your data, a useful tool for this is the [NIH Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov).
 You will then need to convert your VCF of imputed dosages to PLINK format and extract the variants you need.

-#### Should I impute to TOPMED or 1000Genomes?
+#### Should I impute to HRC, TOPMED or 1000Genomes?
-If you are able to impute to TOPMED this will eliminate many issues with missing SNPs.
+If you are able to impute to HRC and TOPMED this will eliminate many issues with missing SNPs.
 In addition 1000Genomes designs for PRS listed here are less accurate overall.

 #### I am still missing SNPs listed how do I get alternatives?
 The best way is to use the [NIH LDProxy tool](https://ldlink.nci.nih.gov/?tab=ldproxy) to look up the next best 1000Genomes proxy SNPs.